4 Effective Tips for Preventing Allergies in Your Home

 By cleaning your home’s air filter, scheduling seasonal tune-ups, and installing UV filters, you can reduce indoor allergies caused by pollen, pet dander, and more.

 4. Let fresh air into the home

 Even 5 minutes of walking outside to get some fresh air can be beneficial for your body.
-Also, you can consider turning the AC off for some minutes during the evening and open the windows to let fresh air inside the room.
+Also, you can consider turning the AC off for some minutes during the evening and opening the windows to let fresh air inside the room.